Skip to main content

 Run a POST request

-Use a POST request to the BloodHound API to upload your custom type definition.Here’s an example request body for a Person node type with a user icon and red color:
+Use a POST request to the BloodHound API to upload your custom type definitions.Here’s an example request body for the Manager and Employee node types:

 curl -X POST \